-The Company uses advanced exploration techniques with the aim of discovering commercially mineable gold deposits that could be brought into production by Aurvista or sold to major companies at fair market value.
+The Company uses advanced exploration techniques with the aim of discovering commercially mineable gold deposits that could be brought into production by Aurvista or sold to major companies, in whole or in part, at fair market value.
 The Company will also be aggressively seeking new opportunities in compliance with the corporate strategy.